elkorn/react-native-expo-app/README.md

 1. Unit testing the effects of actions on the state in [usersReducer.test.ts](./packages/app/src/users/usersReducer.test.ts).
 2. Snapshots for UI components.
 The snapshots are quite verbose right now as I opted for simplicity.
 In a production setting this can of course be amended to keep the tests more focused.
 3. Testing the connection between the container and store in [UsersListContainer.test.tsx](./packages/app/src/users/components/UsersListContainer.test.tsx).

+#### Caveat

+Due to having the `useEffect` call put directly into the `UsersListContainer` there is an issue with the related tests and timing.
+The simplest solution to solve this issue is to create a `UsersListScreen` component that would take care of the initial behavior and render the `UsersListContainer`.